 The majority of our clients choose the Verona Opera short break to attend the opera at the Arena di Verona.
 However, most of the travel plans that we offer allow plenty of time for sightseeing.

-Upon arrival at your hotel, you will receive a free Verona Pass which allows unlimited bus travel and access to most monuments, churches and museums across the city.
+Upon arrival at your hotel, you will receive a free Verona Pass which allows access to most local monuments, churches and museums across the city.
 With a vast amount of options for sightseeing, we thought we would give you some suggestions based on our own experience and the feedback we have received:

 Juliet’s balcony – The romantic feel of Verona stems from the famous Shakespeare play “Romeo and Juliet” being set in Verona, so it only seems right that tourists visit this courtyard.
 The house was once owned by a Veronese family who are rumoured to have had a rivalry with a neighbouring clan.
 Pairing this with the normal way to court a lady all those years ago – by persuading her to step out onto her balcony – it is understandable why this balcony has been dubbed as ‘Juliet’s Balcony’.

 You can enter the courtyard free of charge, however, if you want to go into the house and stand on the balcony, there is a small fee of around €3 per person.
 The walls of the building are covered with romantic graffiti and love notes and there is a statue of Juliet which is said to promise true love to anyone who touches it.

 The Cathedral of Verona – Following an earthquake in 1117 which destroyed two Palaeo-Christian churches, The Cathedral of Verona (Cattedrale di Santa Maria Matricolare) took at least twenty years to rebuild.
 Two Romanesque porches were also added and in the 16th century a side chapel and semicircular choir became new additions.
 Although renovations have been made since, the building plan has remained unchanged.